chaoss/grimoirelab-tutorial/grimoirelab/intro/scenarios.md

 ## GrimoireLab scenarios

-GrimoireLab is modular not only in the sense that it is composed by modules, but also in the sense that modules can be use separately.
+GrimoireLab is modular not only in the sense that it is composed of modules, but also in the sense that modules can be used separately.
 To illustrate this, let's visit some different scenarios of how GrimoireLab can be used to analyze software development, from simpler ones, to some of the most complex.

 ### Perceval: analyzing a single data source